Steve Hudson working on

 Right panel: 4' x 7'

-Soon to be installed in the U.S. Embassy, Abuja, Nigeria
+This work was installed in the U.S. Embassy, Abuja, Nigeria

 Photos courtesy Mallory Cremin